amir-h-rassafi/v2ray-setup/readme.md

 TODO:

-1 - add cloudflare proxy config
+1 - add cloudflare proxy config.

-2 - add some script for automation
+2 - add some script for automation.

+3 - create some dockerfile to deploy easily on cloud envs.